SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 > to Trump, and because many politicians and conservative commentators helped Trump
 > propagate his lies.

-If slavish devotion to conservative madness is the cause, perhaps a slave rebellion is in order?
+If slavish devotion to conservative madness is the cause, perhaps a slave rebellion against the conservative oligarchs is in order?
+Or at least against the structures they use to enforce minority rule: gerrymandering, electoral college, unequal Senate apportionment, &hellip;

 > It was all lunacy.
 It is all lunacy.
 This should never have happened.
 There are people
 > dead today — a lot of them! — who should still be alive and who would be if people in